-Although DRE school used to be more demanding, the requirements have been watered down over the years so that more officer might qualify.
+Although the requirements for DRE school were previously more demanding, the requirements have been watered down over the years so that more officers might qualify.

 If an DRE is involved in your DUI case, your criminal defense attorney should file motions to exclude that testimony at trial.